If you want an easy tool to manage your content online, then you really should consider using WordPress.

-For example, here are just some of the kinds of sales page templates made available by a very popular WordPress theme called OptimizePress …
+For example, here are just some of the various sales page templates used in a very popular WordPress theme for marketers called OptimizePress …

-In its simplest form, Use “pages” for publishing “non-blog” information and “posts” for marketing your business.
-In fact, if you removed every post from your site, you should end up with something that closely resembles your typical “non-blog” website (i.e. a site comprising only of the standard web pages found in most business websites.)
+In its most basic form, Use “pages” for publishing “non-blog” information and “posts” for telling people about your business.
+In fact, if you removed every post from your site, you should end up with something that resembles very closely your typical “non-blog” website (i.e. a site comprising only of the standard web pages found in most business websites.)

 What WP Pages Are Not

-Another way to understand the difference between pages vs posts is to look at what pages are not:
+Another way to understand the important differences between pages vs posts is to look at what pages are not:

 - Pages are not posts.
 Pages are not processed by the WordPress Loop, which is PHP code used by WordPress to display posts and to cycle post data (like time, category, etc.) through the main page of your blog.
-Note, however, that you can change this through the use of various plugins or customizations.
+Note, however, that some defaults can be changed using various plugins or customizations.

-- Pages cannot be associated with post categories and cannot be assigned tags.
-This means that pages can only be organized according to a hierarchy where you specify and assign top-level pages and subpages, not by referencing tags or categories.
+- Pages cannot be associated with categories and cannot be assigned tags.
+This means that pages can only be organized according to a hierarchy where you specify and arrange the order of pages and subpages, not by referencing tags or categories.

-- Pages are not static files.
-Unlike traditional websites that are built from a collection of static pages saved as individual files inside your server, WordPress pages are created, managed and stored in a WordPress CMS (like Posts).
+- Pages are not server files.
+Unlike websites that are built from a collection of static pages saved as individual files in your server, pages are created, managed and stored in tables inside your CMS (just like Posts).

-- Pages are not included in your site’s feed.
-Earlier, we explained that posts automatically show up in your WordPress RSS feed section.
+- Pages are not included in your site’s RSS feed.
+Earlier, we explained that posts automatically display in your RSS feed section.
 Pages do not.
-Note: there are plugins available that will add your pages to your site’s RSS feed.
+Note: there are WordPress plugins available that will display pages in your site’s RSS feed.

-- Pages (or even a specific post) can be set as a static “home” page.
-In separate tutorials, we explain how to set up a page to display as the home page of your website, and show you how to create a blog page (where a list of your most recent blog posts will display in a blog page).
+- Pages (or even a specific post) can be set as a fixed “home” page.
+In separate tutorials, we explain how to specify a page to display as the front page of your website, and show you how to create a blog page (where your most recent blog posts will display in a blog page).

-Because posts and post content can be referenced from different areas of your WordPress site (e.g. archives, searches, tags, categories, RSS feeds, custom menus, etc.) than content published using pages, many SEO experts recommend publishing content designed to attract more visitors from search engines using posts rather than pages.
+Because posts and post content are referenced from different areas of your WordPress site (e.g. archive pages, searches, tags, categories, RSS feeds, custom menus, etc.) than content published using pages, many WordPress SEO experts argue that it is generally better to publish content designed to attract more exposure from search engines using posts rather than pages.

-What Types Of Content Can Be Added To WP Pages And Posts?
+What Type Of Content Can You Add To WP Posts And Pages?

-WordPress lets you easily add, format and edit the following types of content into Posts and Pages:
+WordPress lets you easily add and edit the following types of content into Pages and Posts:

-You can add plain, formatted and/or hyperlinked text using different fonts and styles to posts and pages …
+You can add plain, formatted and/or hyperlinked text in a variety of fonts and styles to posts and pages …

-WordPress lets you insert content as text into pages and posts using either its Visual Editor, or an HTML Editor (or both).
+WordPress lets you insert content as text into pages and posts using either the Visual Editor, or a Text Editor (or both).

-You can add or embed media content into posts and pages, such as videos, audio files, animation, images, photos, graphic elements, banners, etc …
+You can add or embed media content into WordPress posts and pages, such as videos, audio files, Flash presentations, images, photos, logos, banners, etc …

 (Add media-based content to WordPress)

-Many applications allow you to manage your content from a remote location.
-This is useful for managing things like site-wide advertising banners, subscription forms and time-sensitive content (e.g. coupon codes), or adding information such as tax calculators, feeds, etc …
+Many scripts also allow you to control the content that appears on your site remotely.
+This is useful for managing site-wide banner ads, subscription forms and time-sensitive content (e.g. special pricing), or adding information such as tax calculators, feeds, etc …

 (Add content to WordPress via scripts and applications)

-To learn more about adding scripts to your pages and posts, go here:
+To learn more about pasting scripts into WordPress pages and posts, see this tutorial:

-As you can see, WordPress pages and posts have a number of significant differences, and knowing what these differences are can help you choose which type to use when publishing content about your business.
+As you can see, posts and pages have a significant number of differences, and knowing what these differences are can help you decide when to use one or the other type to publish information about your business.

-Hopefully, now you have a better understanding of the differences between WordPress Posts and Pages.
+Hopefully, now you have a better understanding of the differences between Pages and Posts.